IFA 2020 Special Edition preview: what to expect from this year's modified show

 LG

-As LG is one of the few brands hosting a press conference at IFA, we hope it has something to announce – although your guess as to what is as good as ours, considering that the Korean giant has recently launched true wireless earbuds and soundbars, and its 2020 TV line-up seems complete.
+As LG is one of the few brands hosting a press conference at IFA, we hope it has something to announce – although your guess as to what is as good as ours.
+The Korean giant has recently launched true wireless earbuds and soundbars, and its 2020 TV line-up seems complete.
 LG CTO and executive vice president P. Park, who is hosting the press conference, it set to "discuss the recently rising importance of the home due to increased home office situations and online education"... so perhaps new hardware won't be the theme.

 Philips